 - Designing software: With its online creative design and color management software, we create designs for FREE!
 It similarly works like the Cricut design space except with more designs, a wide range of colors, and, of course, comprehendible features.

-- Media size: From mug printing to large design for your T-shirt, we use size from 4×6 to 8.5×14.
+- Media size: From mug printing to large designs for your T-shirt, we use sizes from 4×6 to 8.5×14.
 The size is further customizable to use sublimation papers of unique length, like that for hat sublimation.

 - Inking system: Similar to its predecessor, we got the printer pre-installed with sublimation ink that they called Sublijet UHD.
 Besides complementing the resolution, its density is identical to water, which shields the printer from getting clogged.

 - Connectivity: Operating on Wi-Fi direct, eliminates manual 1-hour hectic settings.
 The installation took our 3-5 minutes.
 It also allows access to the online studio.

 - Auto-maintenance: The system clears up itself, eliminating clogs and blockage.
 Though, we hated the manual cleaning in our Ricoh units.
 The auto-cleanup runs for a lifetime, unlike Epson printers which just provides 5 cleanups.

 - User interface: The printer can be maneuvered with the smart panel located on the outside.
 Its responsiveness is brilliant, plus the options quickly get the work done from navigating to inking check-up, and everything in between.

 Our Verdict on Sawgrass SG500: